ashwamegh/vuejs-vuex-demo/docs/hello-world.md

 </html>
 ```

+Open the file in your browser and watch the magic happen!

 That is all we need to create a new Vue.js application and separate the presentation from the data.

 Although you most certainly will build more complex apps than this I wanted to show you how easy it is to get started because this is really one of the things I like about Vue.js compared to other frameworks.
 The ability to start small and only adding complexity as you need it with officially supported add-ons like vue-router and vuex.